dhanendraverma/Daily-Coding-Problem/README.md

 - - - -

 ### Problem 353
 This problem was asked by Square.

-You are given a histogram consisting of rectangles of different heights.
-These heights are represented in an input list, such that `[1, 3, 2, 5]` corresponds to the following diagram:
+<br>You are given a histogram consisting of rectangles of different heights.
+These heights are represented in an input list,
+such that `[1, 3, 2, 5]` corresponds to the following diagram:
 ```
       x
       x